-To address the above questions, in this study, an MCTS-based event-driven rescheduling method (MCTS-ERM) was presented to address the above newly emerged problems.
-As a complex dynamic problem, dynamic jobs shop problem (DJSP) can be represented as a Markov Decision Process with explicitly available generative model, it is a natural candidate for MCTS.
-In our method, when real-time events occur, instead of generating a complete schedule, we determine the processed order for all remaining operations in turn while the job shop start to process according to schedule that has been generated.
+To address the above questions, in this study, a MCTS-based event-driven rescheduling method (MCTS-ERM) was presented to address the above newly emerged problems.
+As a complex dynamic problem, (DJSP) can be represented as a Markov Decision Process with explicitly available generative model, it is a natural candidate for MCTS.
+In our method, when real-time events occur, instead of generating a complete schedule, we determine the processed order for all remaining operations in turn while the job shop start to process according to the schedule that has been generated.
 The complete rescheduling strategy, which regenerates a new schedule from scratch, is used at each rescheduling point.
 Experimental results show that our method can react quickly to unexpected events and achieve high solutions in a simulated dynamic shop.
 To our best knowledge, in the literature reported, MCTS has not yet been adopted to regenerate new schedules in a reactive way when shop environments change.

 This paper is organized as follows.
 The literature review is presented in Section 2.
 The proposed MCTS-based algorithm is presented in Section 3.
 The problem is defined in Section 4.
 In Section 5, the experimental design and results are discussed.
 Finally, Section 6 gives the conclusions.